pwrtelegram/pwrtelegram/README.md

 Or you can manually substitute ```api.telegram.org``` with ```api.pwrtelegram.xyz``` or ```deepapi.pwrtelegram.xyz``` in your bot,

+Then you must set a custom backend (scroll down to see how to do that).

 If you use webhooks you must recall the setwebhook method.

 The API will automagically do the rest :)